mattwagers/stackedit/chapter1.md

 How _accurate_ do you you think Bloomfield's account could be?
 How representative or typical is this interaction between a child and their parent or caretaker?

-The scene that Bloomfield is imagingin, it turns out, is a highly culturally, and socio-economically, specific
+The scene that Bloomfield is imagining, it turns out, is a highly culturally and socio-economically specific one.

  is that what we call learning is really the shaping of our responses